duckyandy/Netflix-Clone-Typescript/README.md

 # Netflix-Clone-Typescript

-Just fetching some data from themoviedb.org and implementing netflix-clone just the front-end with typescript.
+Just fetching some data from themoviedb.org and implementing netflix-clone just the front-end with TypeScript, React, and NextJS.

 For CSS, used TailwindCSS.